Snowflake vs Databricks and how to select between them

 About Databricks

 Databricks is a platform born and based on the Cloud.
 It specializes in analyzing data at scale and can be run on any Cloud – AWS, Azure or GCP.
 Besides being a data and analytics platform that helps businesses extract valuable insights from their data, Databricks stands out by using data lakes as its foundation, leveraging their huge storage capacities, enabling data scientists and engineers to develop machine learning models and applications easily.
-Cloud Migration (Challenges, Benefits and Strategies)
+Connect Oracle to Databricks and Load Data the Easy Way

 The Databricks Lakehouse Platform includes the Delta Lake, an open-source, optimized storage layer which allows data to be processed in the data lake itself rather than shifting it to a data warehouse.
 The Databricks Lakehouse enables large scale data science and machine learning applications in the Cloud.
 It allows for the processing, transformation, and availability of large amounts of data for various purposes such as business intelligence, data warehousing, data engineering, data streaming, and more.
 It facilitates the development and deployment of data engineering workflows and analytics dashboards.
 Databricks delivers a comprehensive data science workspace with its machine learning runtime, MLflow, and collaborative notebooks.
 Connect SQL Server to Databricks (Easy Migration Method)